 Change in our employment lands

+The proposed changes are in line with the City’s employment lands strategy which Council adopted in June 2014.
 The strategy focuses on retaining critical employment lands and making space for more businesses and new jobs.
 While some industrial areas will be retained for traditional industrial uses, new more flexible zones will enable:

 - multi-purpose spaces for new industries